 Part Two – Music Alone

-Now, let’s listen to protest music without words.
+Listen to protest music without words.

-First, have students listen to a typical rendition of America the Beautiful, like this one.
+Listen to a typical rendition of America the Beautiful, like this one.

-Then, have them watch this video by clarinetist Anthony McGill.
+Watch this video by clarinetist Anthony McGill.

 - Could you tell that his version was trying to protest or make a statement?